zmess24/personal-website-nextjs/src/posts/gradient-descent-from-scratch.md

 ### 2. Helper Methods

-Next, we are going to write a few helper methods for the purposes of creating our dataset and performing sentiment analysis on it.
+Next, we are going to write a few helper methods for the purposes of creating our dataset and performing sentiment analysis on the data we collect.
 You can see my explanations of what each function is designed to do in the code comments:

 ```python
 def yt_get_titles(query):